 HRDC Forces Arizona DOC to Define Censorship Rules

-In November the U.S. District Court ruled that the Arizona Department of Corrections (ADOC) must "establish bright-line rules that narrowly define prohibited content in a manner consistent with the First Amendment."
+In November 2019, the U.S. District Court ruled that the Arizona Department of Corrections (ADC) must “establish bright-line rules that narrowly define prohibited content in a manner consistent with the First Amendment.”
 These rules must be defined by mid-February.
-This ruling comes after years of censorship of a variety of publications by the ADOC, often as a result of arbitrary decisions from mail room staff.
+This ruling comes after years of censorship of a variety of publications by the ADC, often as a result of arbitrary decisions from mailroom staff.

 In an example of their arbitrary decisions around censorship, a MIM(Prisons) six-page guide to forming a prisoner-led study group was censored in 2016 because it supposedly “Promotes superiority of one group over another/promotes racism/degradation.”
 This is exactly what MIM(Prisons) fights against: the superiority of one group of people over another.
 And this is exactly what the criminal injustice system promotes.

-On October 22, in a different case, Prison Legal News was awarded $1.2 million in attorney fees by a federal district court in Florida after a nine year lawsuit over censorship of PLN publication because of ads for phone services, pen-pals and stamps.
-This victory came after the Supreme Court refused to take up the final appeal of this PLN ban.(1) This resulted in the case remanding back to the district court for a ruling on the attorneys' fees.
+On 22 October, in a different case, Prison Legal News was awarded $1.2 million in attorney fees by a Federal district court in Florida after a nine-year lawsuit over censorship of PLN publication because of ads for phone services, pen-pals and stamps.
+This victory came after the Supreme Court refused to take up the final appeal of this PLN ban.(1) This resulted in the case remanding back to the district court for a ruling on the attorneys’ fees.
 Basically this means PLN won on their Due Process claims but lost on their First Amendment claims.
 So the censorship is still legal, but the DOC failed to follow proper censorship policy.

 “Free speech isn’t free,” said Human Rights Defense Center executive director Paul Wright.
 “In this case, censorship by the Florida Department of Corrections cost state taxpayers almost $1.2 million – because of the vicious efforts by the prison system to censor HRDC’s publications.
 The Attorney General’s office spent over 3,000 hours in attorney time fighting this case.
 The real tragedy is that Florida prisoners remain unable to read PLN and other HRDC publications that will educate and inform them of their rights.”(2)

 PLN and the HRDC have done a lot to fight censorship in prisons over the years.
 And their hard work on this front benefits everyone seeking to help educate and organize prisoners.
-MIM(Prisons) doesn't generally have the resources to take on these legal battles, but we do what we can to appeal censorship and force prisons to follow at least basic rules and regulations.
-This censorship, and our failures in the courts prove a point we often make: under capitalism there are no rights, only power struggles.
+This censorship, and failures in the courts prove a point we often make: there are no rights, only power struggles.

 Censorship is one of the biggest barriers to our work with prisoners.
-And it's an area where we always need more help, both from jailhouse lawyers and from lawyers on the streets.
-If your mail is censored, get in touch with us and let us know.
-We will send you a guide to fighting censorship and assist on our end with an appeal to the prison.
+And it’s an area where we always need more help, both from jailhouse lawyers and from lawyers on the streets.
+If your mail is censored, APPEAL IT, and get in touch with us and let us know.
+We will send you a guide to fighting censorship and sometimes we can assist on our end with an appeal to the prison.
 And lawyers on the streets get in touch and help us with these battles!